kauri-io/Content/Cryptoeconomics/token-curated-registry.md

 Another open question is how to bootstrap the registry.
 TCRs is a three-sided marketplace that has “chicken-and-egg” problem: initially, there are no items, so consumers are not interested in it, and thus producers don’t want to apply, meaning that there are no items.
 One way to kickstart the registry is to fill it with items from a centralized list if items are known to be high-quality.

-## Wrap-up
+## Conclusion

 A token-curated registry is a powerful mechanism to incentivize decentralized and permissionless curation.
 However, it has a lot of nuances and potential shortcomings, as there are a few opportunities to game a system.
 Developers who want to leverage TCR in their dapps should keep in mind potential shortcomings.

-I’ve put everything that we made in this guide to the [monorepo on Github](https://github.com/Destiner/tcr-guide).
+I’ve put everything that we’ve made in this guide to the [monorepo on Github](https://github.com/Destiner/tcr-guide).
 Feel free to clone, fork, and otherwise play with it.

 You can access the live demo of the dapp [here](https://destiner.github.io/tcr-guide/).

 ## Further reading

 TCRs is a broad topic that goes beyond technical specifics.
 If you want to learn more, I recommend going through the following resources:
 * The first public description of the Token-curated registries: [Token-Curated Registries 1.0 – Mike Goldin – Medium](https://medium.com/@ilovebagels/token-curated-registries-1-0-61a232f8dac7)
 * Update by the author of the original paper, Mike Goldin, where he proposes improvements to the TCR design: https://medium.com/@ilovebagels/token-curated-registries-1-1-2-0-tcrs-new-theory-and-dev-updates-34c9f079f33d
 * “Awesome token-curated registries” repository on Github: [GitHub - miguelmota/awesome-token-curated-registries: Curated list of awesome Token Curated Registry (TCR) resources.](https://github.com/miguelmota/awesome-token-curated-registries)